fxia0018/MusicPlayer_CSharp/README.md

 - **Fade Effect**: Implements `FadeMusicOut(2000)` to ensure a smooth transition upon exiting.

 ---
-*Developed as part of a C# systems logic study at Monash University.*
+*Developed as part of a C# systems logic study at Monash University*